 Indonesia is a lush country popular for tourists who seek to enjoy its volcanic and green scenery.
 An exciting and peaceful destination, Indonesia remains the largest drug destination in Asia.
 Some factors of Indonesian drug activity include drug dealers from other countries who sell drugs to foreigner tourists.
 With the reputation as a drug trafficking hub, Indonesia also experiences drug abuse as well as drug imports.

-The country boasts 273,523,615 inhabitants, 6 million who suffer from drug and alcohol abuse.
-In 2002, Indonesia saw an increase in substance abuse, with a reported 17.8% of people with a substance abuse disorder dying from fatal overdoses.
+The country boasts 273,523,615 inhabitants, 6,000,000 of whom suffer from a drug and alcohol addiction, or a substance use disorder (SUD).
+In 2002, Indonesia saw an increase in substance abuse, with a reported 17.8% of people with an SUD dying from fatal overdoses.
 As of 2004, an estimated 1.5% of the population aged 15 to 64 years of age in Indonesia abused harmful chemicals.
-About 71% consumed marijuana, and 15% abused meth.
+About 71% consumed Marijuana, and 15% abused Meth.

-Unfortunately, children are not immune from the grips of substance abuse in Indonesia, and a younger population of Indonesians are reported to use drugs more than adults.
-In recent years, 5.9 million Indonesian children out of the 87 million children were reported abusing drugs—1.6 million who are drug dealers.
-Furthermore, children often act as mules for drug trafficking as they often go under the radar.
+Unfortunately, children are not immune from the grips of substance use in Indonesia, and a younger population of Indonesians are reported to use drugs more than adults.
+In recent years, 5,900,000 Indonesian children out of the 87,000,000 children were reportedly using drugs — 1,600,000 are drug dealers.
+Furthermore, children often act as mules for drug trafficking, as they often go under the radar.
 In response, strides are being made to solve the drug problems and fight addiction in Indonesia; however, 50 people still die each day in Indonesia because of drug overdoses.
-As a result, 60 drug-related networks in the country has resulted in the loss of $63 trillion Indonesian rupiah (equating to $4 million dollars).
+As a result, 60 drug-related networks in the country have resulted in the loss of $63,000,000,000,000 Indonesian rupiah (equating to $4,000,000 dollars).

 Intravenous Drug Use And Risks In Indonesia

-As of 2000, a study noted there were 1.5 million drug users in Indonesia, with 124,000 to 1,000,000 classified as intravenous drug users.
+As of 2000, a study noted there were 1,500,000 drug users in Indonesia, with 124,000 to 1,000,000 classified as intravenous drug users.
 Intravenous drug use (IVD) is defined as the injection of a substance into the vein using a needle.
-Typically, the most commonly abused drugs in this form include heroin, cocaine, meth, fentanyl and other opioid painkillers, and some prescription stimulants.
-Those battling substance abuse disorders may prefer this method of drug use as the effects are felt shortly after injection.
+Typically, the most commonly abused drugs in this form include Heroin, Cocaine, Meth, Fentanyl and other Opioid Painkillers, and some prescription Stimulants.
+Those struggling with an SUD may prefer this method of drug use, as the effects are felt shortly after injection.